jmkristian/agwpe-tools/README.md

 Usually this means packets that are retransmitted by digipeaters.
 In general, it won't show a packet that's the same (except for digipeaters) as another packet it heard recently.
-To see the repetitive packets, enter the command `show all`.
+To see the repetitive packets, enter the command `show repeats`.

 If you don't specify the 'via' option to 'connect' or 'unproto' commands, chatter will try to use a short sequence of digipeaters.